alexellis/civo-fluxcd-expressjs/README.md

 * [A free GitHub account](https://github.com/) for Flux to monitor your config repo

-* [Flux CD](https://github.com/fluxcd) was created by [Weaveworks](https://www.weave.works) and is now hosted within the Cloud Native Computing Foundation, a neutral home for OSS
+* [Flux CD](https://github.com/fluxcd) was created by [Weaveworks](https://www.weave.works) and is now hosted within the Cloud Native Computing Foundation, a neutral home for OSS.
+Flux can apply Kubernetes manifest YAML files to your cluster from a Git repository.
+Its true power comes in being able to bump the versions of images as they are produced by your CI system.

 * [Helm3](https://helm.sh) is the successor to Helm 2 and tightens-up security